maxo99/sportsstack/README.md

   - `api-gateway/`: Helm chart for api-gateway Deployment and Service.
   - `go-sportsagent/`: Helm chart for go-sportsagent Deployment, Service, and HPA.
 - `.github/copilot-instructions.md`: Contributor guidance for this repository.

-Follow the sequence above to rebuild and redeploy as changes are made.
-The `justfile` is the central entry point for repeated operations.